 Senior Vice President, IBM Systems

-Tom Rosamilia is Senior Vice President of IBM Systems.
-He has global responsibility for IBM server and storage systems and software as well as the company's global Business Partner organization.
+Tom Rosamilia is Senior Vice President of IBM Systems and Chairman for IBM North America.
+Mr. Rosamilia has global responsibility for IBM server and storage systems and software as well as the company's global Business Partner organization.
+In addition, he is responsible for ensuring operational synergies across the breadth of IBM to drive value and growth in the North America market.

 Previously, Mr. Rosamilia served as Senior Vice President of IBM Systems and Technology Group and IBM Integrated Supply Chain, where he led IBM’s semiconductor, servers, storage, and the system software business; all of IBM’s supply chain; and the company’s Global Business Partners organization.
 He oversaw the strategic transformation of IBM’s Systems & Technology Group to better align with client infrastructure priorities and high-value growth opportunities in the Cognitive Era.